It's Not What Kyrie Irving Sees, It's How He Sees It

 It wasn't the conventional decision, nor seemingly the most rational, at least to everyone else.
 As usual, Kyrie Irving saw what the rest of us couldn't.

-Howard Beck, a senior writer for Bleacher Report, has been covering the NBA full-time since 1997, including seven years on the Lakers beat for the Los Angeles Daily News and nine years as a staff writer for the New York Times.
+Howard Beck, a senior writer for Bleacher Report, has been covering the NBA full time since 1997, including seven years on the Lakers beat for the Los Angeles Daily News and nine years as a staff writer for the New York Times.
 His work has been honored by the APSE each of the last two years.

 Beck also hosts The Full 48 podcast, available on iTunes.
 Follow him on Twitter, @HowardBeck.